mathopoulos/Trello-Enterprise-Admin-Bulk-Deactivate-Inactive-Users-Admin-Hub-Version/Readme.md

 In addition there are 5 customizations that the user can customize if they would like:
+- **testRun** - This script has a testRun mode.
+When testRun is set to true, the script will simulate deactivating members and give you a pre_run csv report but will not actually deactivate any members.
+When testRun is set to false, it will actually deactivate members who meet your activity paramaters (see below).

 - **runOnlyOnce** - This script can be configured to run 1x or if they user would like, run every X number of days.
 Set this value to true to run only once and false to run every X number of days.